 What to Expect & What to Bring

-1. Standard CDS Training (27-hour overnight).
+1. Standard CDS Training (27-hour, includes overnight shelter simulation).
 Open to anyone at least 18 years of age and registration is required.
 Child life specialists will receive 10 PDU’s for this training.
 Each training may have a different start/end time and schedule, but the content is the same (see content details below).
 Often, the 27-hour training begins at about 5pm on a Friday night and ends Saturday evening, however, some training schedules are different.
 Registrants will be given the specific start/end time for the training before the training.
 This training includes an overnight shelter simulation experience.
 This is a valuable part of the training where participants sleep (often on Red Cross cots) in a room with other participants who they may have just met.

 All CDS trainings cover the same five modules (duration and mode may vary):

 - Module 1: Who We Are